rybolov/UltraDDR-IOC-Checker/README.md

 2. Not Blocked: Not blocked by DDR
 3. NXDOMAIN: The domain no longer exists or the FQDN inside of it does not exist.
 4. PTR: For IP addresses, we query for PTR but UltraDDR doesn't block like it does for the other IOCs.
-5. Other: IOC is not a FQDN or is NXDOMAIN
+5. Error: Anything not in the above list

 ### To Use: